 If you do hire someone, there are a few things that you should look for when you are hiring a graphic designer.
 The very first thing, again, I’m going to keep saying this over and over again.
 If you go to hire a graphic designer and you’re looking at somebody to do the work for you, if the very first thing out of their mouth is not, okay, who’s your ideal client?
 What are you trying to accomplish with your logo?
 Then go somewhere else.
 If that’s not the first thing I say, then go somewhere else.
 Because that’s the only way you’re going to be able to use your logo to represent your brand instead of just having a pretty little graphic that doesn’t do anything for you.

-What does Tanya say?
-If they give an illustrator file and yeah you can’t… You can’t use an illustrator file if you don’t have illustrator.
+You can’t use an illustrator file if you don’t have illustrator.
 You can’t edit it.
-I know that there are settings – and you, you have a Mac, right?
-We’ve talked about that – there are settings in word and excel and stuff like that where you can import eps files into there.
+There are settings in word and excel and stuff like that where you can import eps files into there.
 It’s a box that you have to check.
 Just so you can be sure that it’s never grainy or tiny or anything that.